What is Hepatitis B Vaccine?

 The tip caps of the prefilled syringes contain natural rubber latex.

-HEPLISAV-B was approved in 2018 for use in the U.S. for use in adults 18 years of age and older as and intramuscular two dose injection series spaced one month apart.15
+HEPLISAV-B was approved in 2018 for use in the U.S. for use in adults 18 years of age and older as and intramuscular two dose injection series spaced one month apart.11

-The CDC recommends that all infants be vaccinated with three doses of hepatitis B vaccine beginning at 12 hours of age, with the last dose given before 18 months of age to prevent transmission by an infected mother to her newborn.
-The CDC also recommends hepatitis B vaccination for adults with diabetes; household and sexual contacts of people with chronic hepatitis B infection; healthcare workers; people at increased risk for hepatitis B virus exposure due to occupational, behavioral, or medical factors; and international travelers to countries with high or intermediate hepatitis B infection rates.17
+The CDC recommends that all infants 4.4 lbs and greater born to HBsAg-negative mothers be vaccinated with the first dose of hepatitis B vaccine within 24 hours of birth.
+Infants weighing less than 4.4 lbs born to HBsAg-negative mothers should have the hepatitis B vaccine delayed until hospital discharge or one month of age.
+The final dose of hepatitis B vaccine should not be administered prior to 24 weeks of age.
+In populations with high rates of hepatitis B, vaccination with hepatitis B is recommended at birth, with the final dose recommended to be administered between 6 and 12 months of age.
+Infants born to HBsAg-positive mothers are recommended to receive hepatitis B vaccine, along with hepatitis B immune globulin (HBIG) within 12 hours of birth.
+The CDC also recommends hepatitis B vaccination for adults with diabetes; household and sexual contacts of people with chronic hepatitis B infection; healthcare workers; people at increased risk for hepatitis B virus exposure due to occupational, behavioral, or medical factors; and international travelers to countries with high or intermediate hepatitis B infection rates.16

 « Return to Vaccines & Diseases Table of Contents

-7 FDA.
+1 FDA.
 Vaccines, Blood & Biologics.
-Complete List of Vaccines Licensed for Immunization and Distribution in the U.S. Feb.
-14, 2018.
+Complete List of Vaccines Licensed for Immunization and Distribution in the U.S. Nov.16, 2018.